katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Simulating a Carbon Zero City

-This application shows a 4-part rollout of the predicted energy efficiency improvements and how they impact the consumption forecast.
+This application shows a 4-part rollout of the predicted energy efficiency improvements and how they impact monthly average kwh per capita.

 In the simulation, the efficiency improvements take place every 6 months between Jan 2020 and Jan 2022.
 This shows how a city might make progress towards and track progress towards a carbon zero by 2035 goal.

 <br>
 [insert link]